kwaldenphd/LAMP-stack/README.md

 Virtual hosting is a method for hosing multiple domain names on a server.
 A domain name is the human readable designation for the IP address.
 For example, we used `localhost` and `raspberrypi` to resolve to the IP address 127.0.1.1.
 On the World Wide Web, you must first register a domain name as a place holder because these particular configurations of letters and numbers have been purchased.
 The conventions for naming domains are dictated by the Domain Name System.
 See https://www.w3.org/wiki/Getting_your_content_online for more details.
 A Domain Name Server is like a phonebook, these servers translate the domain name to the unique IP address for your server.
 Domain Names allow us to use more memorable representations of the domain names so that we don’t have to remember that string of numbers.

-Our server will not be available to the wider WWW, so we don’t have to worry about purchasing a domain name or paying for hosting.
+Our server will not be available to the WWW, so we don’t have to worry about purchasing a domain name or paying for hosting.
 However, using the `localhost` IP address we can rename our host.
 We have already established that `raspberrypi` is the default host.

 1. Let’s add a host `mysite.dev`.
 (You can use any name that you would like here.
 I suggest using the .dev extension rather than .com, .org, .net, etc so that your web browser does not attempt to connect to already existing sites out there in the world.)